andrecurvello/droidawake/README.md

-Droid awake
+DroidAwake
 ===========

 This widget app keeps your Android device awake when you want it to.
 Perfect for developers so you don't have to unlock the device from time to time.

-As soon as it hits a stable version, it will be available on the Android Market for free: [Droid awake][1]
+It's available on the Android Market for free: [Droid Awake][1]

 Feel free to fork, create issues, [buy me a beer][2] or just having fun burning your battery ;-)